 - (1) Ika-meshi (Mori stn., 50km north of Hakodate in Hokkaido)

-Squid body after removing guts and legs is filled with rice, then it is cooked in the soup with soy sauce.
+Squid body after removing guts and legs is stuffed with rice, then it is cooked in the soup with soy sauce.

 - (2) Amiyaki Gyutan Bento (Sendai stn.)